Ring Doorbell Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 We know waiting around to see if the best deal gets even better on Cyber Monday is tempting, but there are a few very good reasons not to do this.
 Firstly, this Ring Doorbell deal is a one-off, so it might not be around tomorrow, or even by the end of today!
 Secondly, stock levels are constantly fluctuating, so you might find stock sells out before Cyber Monday, another good reason to shop now.
 Thirdly, and finally, if you want your new doorbell to arrive before the holidays, the sooner you bag the deal, the sooner it will ship.
 This is even more important if you’re picking up a video doorbell as a Christmas gift for friends or family.

-So what happens if you snap up this deal but then find a cheaper deal for the same product on Cyber Monday?
-If that happens, you can always grab the new, better deal and simply cancel your existing order, or return the product once it arrives, if it’s already shipped.
+So what happens if you snap up this deal, but then find a cheaper deal for the same product on Cyber Monday?
+If that happens, you can always grab the new, better deal and simply cancel your existing order, or return the product once it arrives if it has already shipped.
 This way you’re not running the risk of missing out on a deal and you know you’re getting the best deal possible.
 With the global chip shortage and shipping delays worldwide, it’s best to shop today if you want your new Ring Doorbell before the festivities get underway, so don’t miss out!

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.